mcarvin8/ava-sf-devops/README.md

 MetadataType2: Member1, Member2, Member3
 ```

+When creating the web pipeline, the package list contents should be the value for the `$PACKAGE` variable you create when starting the pipeline.
 ## Declare Apex Tests

 Apex tests are required for deployments and destructive changes containing Apex classes/triggers.